Leslyz0717/CS-Portfolio/README.md

 Key findings reveal how traits like interdependence and leadership can pinpoint potential coaches and sports mentors, allowing for optimized recruitment, resource allocation, and marketing strategies.
 Future enhancements include integrating real-time data and expanding model applications to fields like health and education analytics.This project highlights my ability to apply AI and machine learning to solve real-world problems, enabling organizations to make data-driven decisions that lead to impactful outcomes.
 I also effectively communicate insights through data storytelling, translating complex findings into actionable business strategies.

-Electrical Systems Engineering Case Study – Modeling & Optimization of COVID-19 Transmission Dynamics
+Electrical Systems Engineering Case Study – Modeling & Optimization of COVID-19 Transmission Dynamics:

 This project utilizes linear dynamical systems to model and analyze the transmission of COVID-19 in the St. Louis metropolitan area.
 I developed and optimized a Susceptible-Infected-Recovered-Deceased (SIRD) model, providing a data-driven framework to assess the impact of targeted policy interventions on the pandemic.